superjer/stayhomerow/README.md

 Repeat last key with Shift
 --------------------------

-Tapping the Shift key re-sends the previously selected key.
+Tapping the Shift key sends the previous mapping again.
+For example, tap Ctrl then J for PageDown.
+Then just tap Shift for another PageDown, and another, etc...

 Not implemented yet